AdobeDocs/experience-platform.de-DE/help/catalog/api/filter-data.md

 The [!DNL Catalog Service] API allows response data to be filtered through the use of request query parameters.
 Part of best practices for [!DNL Catalog] is to use filters in all API calls, as they reduce the load on the API and help to improve overall performance.

 This document outlines the most common methods for filtering [!DNL Catalog] objects in the API.
-Wir empfehlen Ihnen, dieses Dokument beim Lesen des [Entwicklerhandbuchs zu ](getting-started.md) als Referenz zu nutzen, um mehr über die Interaktion mit der Catalog-API zu erfahren.[!DNL Catalog] For more general information on [!DNL Catalog Service], see the [Catalog overview](../home.md).
+Wir empfehlen Ihnen, dieses Dokument beim Lesen des [Entwicklerhandbuchs zu ](getting-started.md) als Referenz zu nutzen, um mehr über die Interaktion mit der Catalog-API zu erfahren.[!DNL Catalog] For more general information on [!DNL Catalog Service], see the [[!DNL Catalog] overview](../home.md).

 ## Zurückgegebene Objekte begrenzen